ZoeWijnendaele/moodtracker/README.md

 ## About

-MoodTracker was created to provide individuals with a simple yet powerful tool to monitor and manage their emotional well-being.
+Moodtracker was created to provide individuals with a simple yet powerful tool to monitor and manage their emotional well-being.
 By visualizing mood data and providing actionable insights, we aim to empower users on their journey towards better mental health.

 ## Future Plans

-I am committed to continuously improving this MoodTracker.
+I am committed to continuously improving this Moodtracker.
 Planned future updates include:

 - Finishing the agenda functionalities.
 - Enhancing the front-end.